 Instructions

-- Bring to a boil over medium-high heat, then reduce to medium-low and simmer, stirring often (you can cover or leave uncovered).
-Cook until most of the liquid is absorbed and the pasta is cooked to your preference.
-(If you want to cook the pasta further but the liquid is gone, just add a splash more broth).
+- Cover and reduce the heat to medium-low and simmer, stirring often, until most of the liquid is absorbed and the pasta is cooked to your preference.
+(If you want to cook the pasta further but the liquid is gone, just add a splash more broth.)

 Notes